 - can apply his/her knowledge and skills in new areas in order to carry out advanced assignments and projects;

 - can identify relevant ethical dilemmas in data collection and carry out his/her research with scholarly integrity.

 Teaching will consist out of lectures (50%) and cases (50%).
-Some or all the lectures may be taught in a reverse classroom setting where the students watch lectures first, followed by a discussion in class.
 The course will cover about 8 cases.
-Some cases will be co-taught with guest lecturers.
 Students are expected to prepare each case for the class.
 As this is a case course that requires extensive class discussion the course will not be filmed.
-Both lecture and case discussion may be held online.
+Both lectures and case discussions will be held physically.

 - Corporate Finance at the level of Berk DeMarzo (any edition) or Brealey, Myers and Allen (any edition).